 Evergreen tentatively names John Carmichael, Dexter Gordon to lead college

-John Carmichael, The Evergreen State College’s current vice president of finance and operations, was tentatively named interim president on Wednesday, the Board of Trustees announced.
+John Carmichael, The Evergreen State College’s vice president of finance and operations, was tentatively named interim president of the public liberal arts college on Wednesday, the college’s Board of Trustees announced.

 The board also tentatively named Dexter Gordon, a professor at the University of Puget Sound, to be executive vice president.